RSS Feed

 Ro on the beautiful Cloisters pathway – talk about Autumn in New York!

-The very next next day, we made our merry way there, after a brief breakfast of coffee and scones (yum).
-The maples are still in living color- reds and golds everywhere.
+The very next next day, we made our merry way to Manhattan, after a brief breakfast of coffee and scones (yum).
+The maples were still in living color- reds and golds everywhere.
 I’m so glad l got to see them before the leaves dropped from the trees.

 The Cloisters is magnificent.
 A part of the Metropolitan Museum of Art, it is an “ensemble of rooms and gardens” compiled from various parts of European monasteries, and built to house a wonderful collection of medieval art, from the 1100′s thru the 1500′s.
 Beautiful, beautiful.
 The walls, constructed from old monastery stones, are at least 4 feet thick.
 The rooms house carvings, paintings, statues, sarcophagi, chalices, and other beautiful things such as cloaks, ivory pieces, goblets and a set of oval playing cards from the 13th or 14th century.
 St. Juliana was represented by a mask carved over her skull – with the skull still in the mask.
 A reliquary of an arm – in brass – had two small “windows” cut in it to show the arm bones of the saint!